About

 Tyler has 5 little brothers and three little sisters and discovered his love for working with children on the spectrum from his family.

 Emili was raised in South Florida.
 She attended Florida State University and obtained her bachelor’s in criminology with a double major in sociology.
 She has her Master’s of Human Services in Childhood Protection with a concentration in Applied Behavior Analysis, from NOVA Southeastern University.
-Emili completed her RBT training and is now gaining field hours to become a BCBA and take her board certification this fall.
+In 2023, Emili completed her field hours and gained her BCBA certification.
 There are multiple loved ones in Emili’s life who are on the autism spectrum, which has prompted her to pursue a career engaging with that same population that KABH serves.
 She has experience working with children of all ages and abilities.
 In her spare time, she enjoys lounging with her 2 dogs, reading, and crafting!

 Tshering Doma Sherpa, Registered Behavior Technician